keysers0/ranger-seen/README.md

 ## Usage

-You can toggle with a key of your choice, mine was
-'.s'
-All you have to do is highlight the file in ranger and press the key combo to toggle seen/unseen.
+You can toggle with a key of your choice, mine was `.s` All you have to do is highlight the file in ranger and press the key combo to toggle seen/unseen.